Museum of New Zealand Te Papa Tongarewa

 , signed in 1840, is the founding agreement between Māori and the Crown.
 The treaty has often been hotly debated, and at times ignored or broken, but it remains a source of hope and optimism for Aotearoa’s future.
 It is displayed facing toward the doors of parliament across the road, to constantly challenge its agreement.

 He Tohu is also home to the 1893 Women’s Suffrage Petition, Te Petihana Whakamana Pōti Wahine.
-This document led to New Zealand becoming the first country in the world where all women gained the right to vote in general elections.
+This document led to New Zealand becoming the first country in the world where women gained the right to vote in general elections.

 It’s also where you can view the He Whakaputanga — Declaration of Independence.
 This hugely important document was how told the world in 1835 that New Zealand was an independent Māori nation.